Thank you for reading our post, please rate this article at the end.

 If you think that your cooking clothes have any smell, the scent will be over five times stronger to a bear than what you sense.
 So, the best thing to do is remove your cooking clothes and wear clean sleeping clothes.

-Speaking of clothes, avoid visiting your tents when cooking as you may bring food aromas to the tents.
-And if this sticks around throughout the night, you’ll probably have bears distracting your sleep or, worse, attacking the tent.
+Speaking of clothes, avoid visiting your tents when cooking, as you may bring food aromas to the tents.
+If this persists throughout the night, bears will probably distract you from sleep or attack the tent.

 Keeping your campsite clean will keep bears and other destructive animals away and make it easier to prepare breakfast.